pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_upgrades/1_upgrade_cells.md

 - Check new updates available with the **Check** button,
 - Select the version and install.
 Once it's finished you will be invited to restart your Cells instance.
-- On Linux if you are bound to privileged ports (80 or 443) **make sure**  to set the capabilities with :
+- On Linux if you are bound to privileged ports (80 or 443) **make sure** to set the capabilities with:

 ```sh
   setcap 'cap_net_bind_service=+ep' cells